For many educators and teachers, one of the most daunting aspects of looking for a new job is working out how to write a stand-out resume.

 This area is usually the most important and should include all your recent and past employment history, including paid and unpaid work.
 Use strong, precise wording to speak for your teaching experience and always be prepared to back up what is written on the resume in your interview.

 An excellent teacher resume format to follow is:

 - Name of employer (and the address or suburb of where it was located)

 - Dates of employment

-- List of key responsibilities and achievements (Hint - try to put yourself in the mind of your potential employer - what type of keywords and key responsibilities would they be looking for as they scan each resume?
-Make sure you not only list your day to day duties, but also how the centre you worked for benefited from your contribution)
+- List of key responsibilities and achievements (Hint - try to put yourself in the mind of your potential employer - what type of keywords and critical responsibilities would they be looking for as they scan each resume?
+Make sure you not only list your day-to-day duties but also how the centre you worked for benefited from your contribution)

 - Any awards or recognition you may have received during your time at this company